nealcaren/CrisisOpportunity/markdown/stock.md

 [42]{.pagenum}

-*Number	and Per Cent of Negroes	in United States Living in Urban and Rural Communities, 1890-1920*
+Table: Number	and Per Cent of Negroes	in United States Living in Urban and Rural Communities, 1890-1920

 | Year  | Number Urban |     Rural | Per Cent Urban | Rural |
 |-------|-------------:|----------:|---------------:|------:|